AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 | l  | Encoder value of the left motor  |
 | r  | Encoder value of the right motor  |

+The odometry value received is actually the number of encoder triggers in a certain direction, giving the position of the motor.
+A full 360º rotation corresponds to 2797 counts.
+Also, the value increases or decreases according to the motor rotation direction.

+For more information about the motor, you can visit its wiki page: https://wiki.dfrobot.com/12V_DC_Motor_251rpm_w_Encoder__SKU__FIT0186_

 # 3. Demo 2 - Camera based virtual LiDAR test